smbsimon/ruby-submissions/1407/07_self_directed_project/simon_sara.markdown

 ### Game plan

 If things go ridiculously better than planned: Twitter bot it.
-Folks can tweet their zipcode and a genre to the bot, bot will tweet back location nearby and random book selection from that genre.
+Folks can tweet their zip code and a genre to the bot, bot will tweet back location nearby and random book selection from that genre.

+If things go better than planned: Add in "I'm coming to read with you!"
+RSVP functionality.

 If things go as planned: YO, SARA.
 You just built a sweet app.